SQream/pysqream/tests/README.md

 ## Testing

+### Must know

+New database is created for each pytest run (for all tests) with default name `test_pysqream_testrun_worker_master`, thus providing clean environment and does not affect existing databases.

+> other names for running pytest in parallel see [Testing in Parallel](#testing-in-parallel)

+If DB has already existed, then it would produce error before tests runs To recreate testing DB - use `--recreate` flag:
+`pytest -svvx --recreate`

 ### Prepare

 Installation of the package (in editable mode for developing) while at root folder of the repository